chaos4ros2/tello_ros/README.md

 * Roll (`Twist.angular.x`) and pitch (`Twist.angular.y`) are ignored in `cmd_vel` messages.
 * The driver doesn't keep track of state, so it will happily send `rc` messages to the drone even if it's on the ground.
 The drone just ignores them.
-* You can send arbitrary strings to the drone via the `tello_command` service.
+* You can send arbitrary strings to the drone via the `tello_action` service.
 * Tello drones auto-land if no commands are received within 15 seconds.
 The driver sends a `rc 0 0 0 0` command after 12 seconds of silence to avoid this.